-Nat Turner, a Slave Preacher from Virginia led one of the most recognized Slave Rebellions in History.
+Nat Turner was a Slave Preacher from Virginia who led one of the most recognized failed Slave Rebellions in History.

-In October 1800, Nat Turner arrived as a Slave on the Benjamin Turner family plantation in Southampton County, Virginia.
-He learnt how to read at an early age and he would turn to the Bible as a means of understanding the world around him, particularly his situation as a Slave.
+Before he led the Nat Turner Slave Rebellion, in October 1800, Nat Turner had arrived as a Slave on the Benjamin Turner family plantation in Southampton County, Virginia where Nat Turner learnt how to read at an early age and Nat Turner would turn to the Bible as a means of understanding the world around him, particularly his situation as a Slave.

 Nat Turner quickly became a Preacher amongst the Slaves on the Turner Plantation at first preaching that the Bible required Slaves to be obedient to their Masters.